WR-19/menu-service-test/README.md

 - Smoke test script parsed fine by eye but threw a PowerShell error the first time it actually ran (`$attempt:` inside a string).
 Caught because I ran it against the real deployed app before trusting it, not because I read the code carefully enough.
 - Ran the vulnerability scan before and after the Spring Boot upgrade to get real numbers (43 to 25 vulnerabilities) instead of assuming the upgrade helped.

-The common thread: every fix got verified by actually running it - build, deploy, curl, test - before I moved on, rather than accepting a suggested change on faith.
+The common thread: every fix got verified by actually running it - build, deploy, curl, test - before I moved on, rather than accepting a suggested change without monitoring and checking it myself.

 ## Design choices